Discover Sports Film Locations in LA

 Created by April Blair, All American stars Daniel Ezra as Spencer James, a star player at South Crenshaw High School who is recruited by Coach Billy Baker (Taye Diggs) to play for Beverly Hills High.
 In the pilot, Spencer moves into Coach Baker's house, much to the dismay of his son Jordan (Michael Evans Behling), the team's quarterback.
 Other key characters include Spencer's childhood best friend, Tamia "Coop" Cooper (Bre-Z); Layla Keating (Greta Onieogou), the "It Girl" at Beverly High; and Jordan's sister, Olivia (Samantha Logan).

 The series is based on the life of former NFL player Spencer Paysinger, who won a Super Bowl with the New York Giants in 2011 and is a partner in LA-based Hilltop Coffee + Kitchen.
-The fourth season of All American premiered on The CW in October 2021.
-Seasons 1-3 are currently streaming on Netflix.
+The fifth season of All American will premiere on The CW on Oct.
+10, 2022.
+Seasons 1-4 are currently streaming on Netflix.

 All American is filmed at locations across LA, including Thomas Jefferson High School in South LA (standing in for South Crenshaw High) and El Segundo High School as Beverly Hills High.
 Scenes at the fictional Rescue Smoothies are filmed on a studio set at Warner Bros.
 Studios in Burbank.
 Fans can explore the legendary backlot and much more on the Warner Bros.
 Studio Tour Hollywood.